hubertus65/modelica-buildings/README.md

 [![Build Status](https://travis-ci.com/lbl-srg/modelica-buildings.svg?branch=master)](https://travis-ci.com/lbl-srg/modelica-buildings)

-This is the development site for the Modelica _Buildings_ library and its user guide.
+This is a fork of the development site for the Modelica _Buildings_ library and its user guide to simplify the use for Modelon Impact cloud or on-prem users.
+A separate installation of the integration with EnergyPlus is not necessary, this fork has the necessary files fully integrated and all changes are done.
+This fork tracks the master branch of the LBNL development github site.

 Stable releases including all previous releases are available from the main project site at http://simulationresearch.lbl.gov/modelica.